dassl-uiuc/compute-side-log/README.md

 cmake -S . -B build -DCMAKE_BUILD_TYPE=Release
 cmake --build build
 ```
+The binaries will be in `./build/src/`, which contains:
+- `libcsl.so`: The NCL library
+- `server`: The NCL replication peer
+- `posix_client`: The example POSIX client

 ## Run test
 First, download, install deps, configure, and build NCL on all client and servers.
 You may also only build it on one machine, and mount the src code folder to all other machines via NFS.
 But zookeeper client library and gflags need to be installed on all machines